-The director has considered the going concern basis of the Company in light of the impact of the Covid-19 pandemic, specifically the situation in the United Kingdom, and the current status of the Company and wider Group's external financing arrangements.
-The director has considered all aspects of the Company's business when looking at the going concern status.
+The directors have considered the going concern basis of the Company in light of current events affecting the economy, specifically the situation in the United Kingdom, and the current status of the Company and wider Group's external financing arrangements.
+The directors have considered all aspects of the Company's business when looking at the going concern status.